Offshore Tax Evaders Take Advantage Of IRS Amnesty

 WENDY KAUFMAN: The deal offered by the government was straightforward.
 If you came clean, disclosed overseas accounts and paid up before last month's deadline, you probably wouldn't be prosecuted criminally.
 Seattle tax attorney Robert McCallum suggests that his clients who responded were motivated by both guilt and fear.

-Mr. ROBERT MCCALLUM (Tax Attorney): I think the IRS did an unprecedented job of publicizing this program, and yes, probably scaring taxpayers into compliance.
+ROBERT MCCALLUM: I think the IRS did an unprecedented job of publicizing this program, and yes, probably scaring taxpayers into compliance.

 KAUFMAN: Those taxpayers are now paying billions of dollars in back taxes and penalties.
 Future taxes on those formerly undisclosed accounts will bring in billions more.
 Earlier this year, the Swiss government and banking giant UBS agreed to give the IRS names of thousands of U.S. taxpayers believed to be hiding assets in Switzerland.
 The IRS says it is serious about piercing the veil of bank secrecy.
 The whole game, it says, has changed.